 The developer needs to figuratively take the new user by the hand and quickly lead them to the place where they can solve their problem.
 In the devtodev service in order to analyze this path, you can build funnels.

-You can also start from the opposite.
+You can also work backwards.
 First, reconstruct the user path of those people who returned to the application the next day and then try to make new users follow the same way.
 Similarly, you can explore the path of users who made payments during the first session (First Time Paying Users Experience).
 After you examine it, you can understand what exactly prompted them to make a purchase, whether it was easy to do it, what they bought, what else they did in the store, and how much time they needed to complete the target action.

 Read more: Main Metrics.
 Social LTV